Edgar Aetheling was born in Hungary to Edward the Exile

 1066 (5th January)

 King Edward the Confessor died.
-Although Edgar was the nearest blood relative he was considered too young to rule and Harold Godwinson
+Although Edgar Aetheling was the nearest blood relative, the Witan considered him too young to rule and hold off the impending challenge from William of Normandy.
+Harold Godwinson

 1066 (14th October)